fdchevalier/jupyter-tunnel/README.md

 git clone https://github.com/fdchevalier/jupyter-tunnel
 ```

-For convenience, the script should be accessible system-wide by either including the folder in your `$PATH` or by moving the script in a folder present in your path (e.g. `$HOME/local/bin/`).
+For convenience, the script should be accessible system-wide by either including the folder in your `$PATH` or by moving the scripts in a folder present in your path (e.g. `$HOME/.local/bin/`).

 ## Usage